Jean-LouisH/Omnific/README.md

 ![Intro Screenshot](docs/images/cover.png)
 _["Niagara Falls" by Brian Trepanier](https://sketchfab.com/3d-models/niagara-falls-ontario-canada-1799ed0c63394570beed917b99807915) stored in a Model Component in a Scene and rendered in Omnific's RenderingSystem with a basic phong Shader.
 The white cube contains a Light Component and is rendered with a separate unlit Shader._

-**This project is in pre-alpha**

 [Omnific](https://github.com/Jean-LouisH/Omnific) is a game engine I'm developing for fun, study and technical demonstrations.
 It doubles as an interactive software framework.
 It is designed to be customizable, general purpose, data-driven, and lightweight.

-The name "Omnific" stems from the prefix "Omni-" which means "all."
-It is loosely based on the term "Omnific" which means ["all-creating"](https://www.merriam-webster.com/dictionary/omnific).

 # Table of Contents